Lachi1921/real-estate-app/readme.md

 # Real Estate Application - Next.js + Typescript

 A prototype real estate web app built with Next.js 13+ and TypeScript.
 A clean, fully responsive UI styled with Emotion, supports custom theming, and uses a modular component-based structure.
+Showcases properties, locations, reviews, and blogs with a responsive, accessible design.
 In future may complete it with backend integration, CRUD operations, and additional features

 ## Tech Stack